Spotify Knows What TV You Have

 Some further Googling explained it.
 My TV hosts a Universal Plug and Play (UPNP) service that allows other devices to discover it’s presence.
-UPNP is used for stuff like wireless printers, gaming consoles, TVs, etc. It is possible to configure your router to disable UPNP, as many have done due to vulnerabilities, but that might result in a loss of functionality.
+UPNP is used for wireless printers, gaming consoles, TVs, etc. It is possible to configure your router to disable UPNP, as many have done due to vulnerabilities, but that might result in a loss of functionality.

 Spotify probably aren’t using this device information for anything malicious.
 However, it strikes me that third parties (think Google, Amazon and others) can discover what devices you have in your home and could use this to improve their ad targeting.